DAmo-Oduro/hello-world/README.md

 # hello-world
-Am determined to learn programming.
-I know it shall not be an easy task butI will surely get there.
+I am determined to learn to programme.
+I know it shall not be an easy task but I will surely get there.
-On coarse with Life's Journey.
-Arriving home soon in Jesus name
+On coarse with life's journey,arriving home soon in Jesus name